December 2019 – this post could be out of date so please refer to us with any questions about healthcare.

 These changes only affect new applications received on or after 1st July.
-They do not affect those who already have an S1 form, nor State Pensioners who are entitled to cover under the European Regulations.
+They do not affect those who already have an S1 form.
+Nor State Pensioners who are entitled to cover under the European Regulations.

-If you are registered to work in Spain and make national insurance contributions then you can get state-run health care on the same basis as a Spanish national.
+If you are registered to work in Spain and make national insurance contributions.
+Then you can get state-run health care on the same basis as a Spanish national.

-If you are an early retiree and have recently made national insurance contributions in the UK, contact the Overseas Healthcare Team on +44 191 218 1999 to see if you have entitlement to a residual S1 form for a limited time.
+You are an early retiree and have recently made national insurance contributions in the UK, contact the Overseas Healthcare Team on +44 191 218 1999 to see if you have entitlement to a residual S1 form for a limited time.
 Once issued, register the S1 form with your local Social Security office.
 This is what will change from 1 July 2014 as it is one of series of cost-saving moves across the National Health Service.

 The NHS will no longer reimburse another European state for health costs incurred by non-working Britons under pensionable age.
-Currently, many unemployed expats under age 65 (or women under 60) within the European Economic Area effectively pass their care costs to the Treasury by completing Social Security residual form S1 before leaving the UK.
+Currently, many unemployed expats under age 65 (or women under 60) within the European Economic Area.
+They effectively pass their care costs to the Treasury by completing Social Security residual form S1 before leaving the UK.
 This gives the holder, and probably his or her dependants, up to two and half years’ free health care access.

 Claimants should have made National Insurance contributions for the past three years to qualify for the full period of cover.
 The changes do not affect people who already hold residual S1.
 The changes do not affect people over state retirement age.
 Neither do they affect EU citizens seeking emergency care through the EHIC – European Health Insurance Card.